Shayp277/deep-learning-course/README.md

     --test_augment, type=bool, default=False\
     --should_download_data, type=bool, default=False\
     --search_attempts, type=int, default=10\
+    --drone_fine_tune, type=bool, default=False\

 ---
 ## Example training run
 python grid_search.py   --model_dir ../my_best_model --data_dir ../my_data --seed 0 --mixup true --augment false --is_multilabel true --stratify true --test_augment true --search_attempts 5

-This will train a model 5 times and save the best one according to the validation score. it will do so using the data in data_dir, while mixing up pairs of audio files and train for a mulit-label case. it will not use audio augmentation but it will test the model on augment (noisy) test set
+This will train a 5 models and save the best one according to the validation score. it will do so using the data in data_dir, while mixing up pairs of audio files and train for a mulit-label case. it will not use audio augmentation but it will test the model on augment (noisy) test set

 you could also test a model without training by using test.py directly.